openvaibhav/Smart-File-Organizer/README.md

 ## 📊 Log Inspection CLI

-View execution history directly from the terminal.
+Execution history can be inspected directly from the terminal.

+---

 ### Show All Runs